15 Outstanding Watercolor Lessons

 Changing Viewpoint and Perspective

-Have a reference photo that you like, but could use a little more interest?
+Have a reference photo that you like (speaking of which, check out our list of free photos for artists), but could use a little more interest?
 No worries – Yong Chen’s back to show you how.

 How To Paint Cornish Harbor Polperro